linguistica-uchicago/lxa5/docs/sources/dev.rst

 3. **Download and install Miniconda**

-      Install Miniconda_ for Python 3.5.
-(This installs a new Python distribution on your machine, but we are not going to use it directly.)
+      If you are sure that you have Python 3 with the required dependencies (NumPy, SciPy and networkx) and are happy to use it for the Linguistica 5 development work, then you may skip this section.
+Otherwise, consider using Miniconda_ (get Python 3.5).

-      You may want to take advantage of Miniconda for having a dedicated environment with a specific Python version and other dependencies for the Linguistica 5 project.
+      Miniconda allows you to set up specific environments with a specific version of Python and dependencies.
+For our purposes, you can use Miniconda to create a dedicated environment for the Linguistica 5 project (and no other projects).
       Having such a dedicated environment is desirable as you are likely working on multiple projects at any given time (Linguistica 5 being just one of them), and you don't want the environment for one project to contaminate that for another project.

-      After Miniconda is installed, by default you are at the root environment.
+      After Miniconda is installed,
-      If you fire up your Python interpreter from the command line, you should see you are on Python 3.5 whose distribution is by Continuum Analytics, Inc. (the company that maintains Miniconda).
-      Exit the interpreter, and run the following command to create the new environment for Linguistica 5.
+      run the following command to create the new environment for Linguistica 5:

       .. code::